ionnoim/Toney/README.md

 Note: If default devices are not being detected, make sure pulse audio is running (linux)

+Toney is open-source software licensed under the [MIT License](LICENSE).

-Thanks for your interest in my work! ionnoim@proton.me
+Thanks for your interest in my work!
+ionnoim@proton.me